Saint Clare's Convent (Pontevedra): History

 This emblematic building has been part of the Galician cultural heritage catalogue since 1994.
 The convent was closed on 25 September 2017 due to the lack of religious vocations and the advanced age of the few nuns still residing there.

 On 1 December 2021, the City Council of Pontevedra bought the convent from the Poor Clares for €3.2 million and it became municipal property.
 On 3 January 2023, the City Council transferred the complex to the Provincial Deputation retaining the right of public use of the gardens and the forest.
 The Deputation will integrate the convent into the Pontevedra Museum as its seventh building after a comprehensive restoration.
 On 3 January 2023 the Pontevedra City Council officially ceded the property of the convent to the Pontevedra Provincial Council so that it could become part of the Pontevedra Museum as the institution's seventh building.

+On 9 June 2023, the architects Nieto & Sobejano's preliminary design for the restoration of the convent as the home of the museum was selected.
+The highlights of the project are a subtle enclosure of the cloister, a reception area under a large canopy in the middle of the estate and the creation of a three-storey, semi-buried archaeological area on the east side.
+The reception area in the middle of the estate will be transformed into a belvedere overlooking the cloister, making it possible to organise all the circulation and distribution of uses, as well as the organisation of the spaces.